 Credentials Binding plugin - Enhances the build job Configuration page with options to create bindings that inject credentials as environment variables that can be used by build job.Together, these plugins provide Jenkins users with a way to define credentials/secrets and then inject them as environment variables for build jobs to use.
 In addition to basic handling of build job credentials, these plugins can be used in combination with Enterprise plugins to tightly control which builds and users have access to these credentials.

 Folders plugin - Allows build jobs to be organized into Folders.
 Since the Credentials plugin is "folder aware", credentials can be attached to folders so that they are only accessible to builds inside the folder.

 Role-based Access Control (RBAC) plugin - [available via Jenkins Enterprise by CloudBees or DEV@cloud ] gives Jenkins administrators the ability to define security roles and assign roles to groups of users.
 By combining RBAC with Folders and Credentials plugins, administrators can control which builds have access to credentials and which users have access to builds that use the credentials.

-If you aren't familiar with these plugins, be sure to check out the How to Inject Secrets into Jenkins Builds guide on the CloudBees developers wiki for a more detailed explanation.
+If you aren't familiar with these plugins, be sure to check out the How to Inject Secrets into Jenkins Builds guide on the CloudBees docs site.